Kevin Yeaman, President and Chief Executive Officer

 As Executive Vice President and Chief Financial Officer for Dolby Laboratories, Lewis Chew leads the worldwide finance organization, responsible for financial and infrastructure support for Dolby's business, including all finance functions, information technology, real estate and facilities, manufacturing, procurement, and investor relations.

 Lewis comes to Dolby with decades of financial and strategic business management experience.
 He is the former Senior Vice President of Finance and Chief Financial Officer of National Semiconductor Corporation, where he was responsible for all finance functions as well as information systems and investor relations.

 Prior to joining National Semiconductor, Lewis was a partner at KPMG LLP, serving numerous technology and financial institution clients.
 He has been recognized five times as one of America's best CFOs by Institutional Investor magazine in its annual ranking.
 In 2009, Lewis was a finalist for the Bay Area CFO of the Year Award, and in 2002, Treasury & Risk magazine named him one of the nation's top 40 finance executives under the age of 40.

-Lewis serves as a member of the board of directors at PG&E Corporation, an energy-based holding company.
+Mr. Chew serves as a member of the Board of Directors of Cadence Design Systems, a provider of software, hardware, and system design tools to enable the design and development of electronic products.
+For nearly 10 years from 2009 to 2019, Lewis served as a member of the board of directors of PG&E Corporation, an energy-based holding company.
 He holds a BS degree in accounting from Santa Clara University.

 Doug Darrow, Senior Vice President, Cinema Business Group